makeitcloudy/makeitcloudy.github.io/_posts/2022-04-03-how-to-configure-your-visual-studio-code-to-make-use-of-github.md

 cover-img: /assets/img/cover/img-cover-git.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-code.png
 share-img: /assets/img/cover/img-cover-git.jpg
-tags: [ReadmeFirst ,Github ,IaC]
+tags: [ReadmeFirst, Github, IaC]
-categories: [ReadmeFirst ,Github ,IaC]
+categories: [ReadmeFirst, Github, IaC]
 ---
 It's worth putting some attention on making use of git to manage your code and projects, instead of using offline versioning on the filesystem level.
 When one reach some amount of code, it's just a life saver to move away from chaos.
 Right, up to some extend ISE will be enough, never the less if you strive towards IaC any features and support from the dev tools and it's extensions, will help a lot.